 Strange Stories publishes in both print and as a free E-Zine.
 The original design and purpose of the magazine was to fit it to the needs of new authors, however it has since grown to include all authors, regardless of experience.
 It’s a chance for you to show off your work, enjoy the publishing process, and collect a well-earned publishing credit.
 The magazine is published on our website as well as issuu.com (here: https://issuu.com/shotgunhorrorclips).
 And yes, it really is free to read!

-The underlying theme of this magazine is that there is no theme.
+The underlying theme of this magazine is that there is no theme (except for Holiday issues).
 It is a mix between old horror comic books and the horror pulp fiction of years past.
 We are looking for stories that serve as a sampler of the entire horror genre.
 It’s a little like Creepshow meets Tales of the Crypt meets The Twilight Zone.
 Above all, send us stories that are strange!

-Payment: For October, $TBA and a Contributor’s Copy (one print copy for U.S. – PDF for international writers).
+Payment: For NEXT ISSUE, $TBA and a Contributor’s Copy (one print copy for U.S. – PDF for international writers).

 If you’d like to submit to Strange Stories, please follow the guidelines below: